intel-iot-devkit/how-to-code-samples/watering-system/python/README.md

 ## How it works

-This watering system allows you to set the watering schedule via a web page served directly from an Intel® Edison or an Intel® IoT Gateway, by using your mobile phone.
+This watering system allows you to set the watering schedule via a web page served directly from an Intel® Edison board or an Intel® IoT Gateway, by using your mobile phone.

 It automatically checks moisture sensor data at periodic intervals, and displays this data on the web page.